6 Traits of a Sheltered Person That Can Undermine Emotional Strength

 Growing up in a protected environment can contribute to heightened anxiety, especially when faced with unfamiliar situations.

-How does being sheltered affect adaptability?
+How do sheltered traits affect relationships?